Former Andhra Pradesh Congress President D Srinivas Passes Away at 76 | Politics

 - India

-Former Andhra Pradesh Congress President D Srinivas passed away on Saturday at the age of 76, his son and Nizamabad MP D Arvind confirmed.
+Hyderabad - D Srinivas, former Andhra Pradesh Congress president, passed away on Saturday, confirmed by his son and Nizamabad MP D Arvind.
+He was 76 and had been unwell for the past few days, as per family sources.
+Srinivas held the PCC president position during the 2004 and 2009 assembly and general elections, and also served as a minister in Chief Minister YS Rajasekhar Reddy's cabinet.

-Srinivas had been unwell for the last few days, according to family sources.
-As PCC president, he played a crucial role in the 2004 and 2009 assembly and general elections and served as a minister in former Chief Minister YS Rajasekhar Reddy's cabinet.
+In 2016, he left the Congress to become a BRS Rajya Sabha member until 2022, eventually rejoining the Congress party.
+Chief Minister A Revanth Reddy, Union Minister G Kishan Reddy, and various Telangana ministers and senior Congress leaders expressed their condolences.

-After a stint as a BRS Rajya Sabha Member from 2016 to 2022, Srinivas rejoined Congress.
-Chief Revanth Reddy, Union Minister G Kishan Reddy, Telangana ministers, and senior Congress leaders have expressed their condolences at his passing.
+Andhra Pradesh Chief Minister N Chandrababu Naidu also expressed grief, highlighting that Srinivas upheld his values throughout his career as a minister and MP.
+'I am anguished by the death of senior Telangana Congress leader and united state's (Andhra Pradesh) former PCC (Congress) president Dharmapuri Srinivas,' Naidu said on 'X'.
+Former Andhra Pradesh Chief Minister YS Jagan Mohan Reddy remembered Srinivas' close association with his late father YS Rajasekhar Reddy, calling it unforgettable.
+Tributes from several leaders across the southern state flowed in for Srinivas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)